SkooveLearn PianoDownload on the App Store

 What is a definite pitch?

-Definite pitch refers to a musical pitch that can be described with standard music notation.
+Definite pitch refers to a sound that can be classified with standard music notation.
 Definite pitches can have a wide range of tones depending on the instrument that produces the sound, but each sound can be called a musical pitch letter name like C, D, E, F, etc. Definite pitches can be combined to develop melody in music.

 What is an indefinite pitch?

-Pitches in music that can not be described with traditional musical note names are called indefinite pitches by music theorists.
-Indefinite pitches have a tone, a duration, and a timbre just like definite pitches.
+Sounds that can not be described with traditional musical note names are called indefinite pitches.
+Indefinite pitches have a duration and a timbre just like definite pitches.
 The only difference is they can not be notated with names like C, D, E, F, etc.

 What is concert pitch?

-Absolute pitch refers to the ability to hear any note or harmony in music and name it without a reference pitch.
-This ability is rather rare in the world and does not directly correlate to skill as a musician.
+Perfect pitch in music refers to the ability to hear any note or harmony in music and name it without a reference pitch.
+This ability is rather rare and does not directly correlate to skill as a musician.

-Relative pitch refers to the ability to hear and identify piano notes, chords, melodies, etc. with the help of a reference pitch.
-For example, you can memorize a pitch like middle C and then compare all other pitches to this pitch.
-Anyone can learn to develop strong relative pitch by steady and consistent practice.
+Relative pitch refers to the ability to hear and identify piano notes, chords, melodies etc. with the help of a reference pitch.
+For example, you can memorize a pitch like or hear middle C and then compare all other pitches you hear to this pitch.
+Anyone can learn to develop strong relative pitch by steady and consistent practice of interval and harmony recognition.

+Now you know more about pitch works you have unlocked a much deeper understanding of how music really works and the sounds we hear are really made.
 You can become a master of all things relative to pitch with online piano lessons from Skoove.
-Develop your skills of recognizing, naming, and reading pitches on the piano with Skoove’s intuitive lesson plans.
+Develop your skills of recognizing, naming and reading pitches on the piano with Skoove’s friendly lessons.
 Have fun and enjoy the benefits of music education with a 7 day free trial of Skoove!
-Remember – it’s all just vibration!
+Remember, it’s all just vibration!

 Start free trial